Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: The Superstring Theory

-ensures that the bosonization relations (9) reproduce all the correlators involving $b$ and $c$.
-The action for the Liouville field (the scale factor) $\varphi$:

-reflects the anomaly of the functional integration measure $D[\varphi]$ under the Weyl rescaling \cite{PolyAM1}.
-Here $\mu_{0}$ is the cosmological constant and the constant $b$ is related to the Liouville field\textquoteright{}s background charge: $Q=b+\frac{1}{b}=\sqrt{\frac{25-d}{3}}$ chosen so that the total central charge of the system is zero \cite{GSW,POL,PolyAM1}:

-Such a condition is necessary for the nilpotence of the BRST charge of the theory, which ensures in turn that the gauge symmetry of the reparametrizations (2) is preserved on the quantum level (see below).
-In conformal field theory, the central charges can be determined from the two-point correlation functions of the stress-energy tensors of the appropriate fields \cite{BPZ,Ginsparg}:
+which reflects the anomaly of the functional integration measure $D[\varphi]$ under the Weyl rescaling.
+The cosmological constant constant is denoted by $\mu_{0}$, and $b$ is a constant determined by the Liouville field's background charge $Q=b+\frac{1}{b}=\sqrt{\frac{25-d}{3}}$ to make the total central charge of the system zero $c_{X}+c_{b-c}+c_{\varphi}=0$ \cite{GSW,POL,PolyAM1}.
+The central charge in conformal field theory ($CFT$) is determined from the two-point correlation functions of the stress-energy tensors of the appropriate fields \cite{BPZ,Ginsparg}, such that